AstroTaffer/Ustuff/acyl_debug/README.md

 with good old printf/cout debugging toolset.
 So, like any sane and bored developer I created this tiny header-only library to brighten up my days, give my eyes some rest and make it easier for me to highlight my debug-markers.
-ACYL stands for "any color you like [as long as it's white]".
+ACYL stands for "Any Color You Like [As Long As It's White]".

 Fun fact: all ANSI text styles and colors are actually homogeneous Select Graphic Rendition (SGR) parameters and can be applied in any order and amounts,